 Daniel Majok Gai – Executive Director

-I feel great working as PESS South Sudan Executive Director; it is empowering both me and the community.
-I’m extremely proud of what I’m doing and it’s benefits to the South Sudanese.
-I realize I am a role model for those whom I work with in the villages.
-Many of the International NGO’s hire only European or Americans at top Director positions; not PESS.
+“My work as PESS Executive Director is empowering both me and the community.
+I’m extremely proud of what I’m doing and its benefits to the South Sudanese.
+I realize I am a role model for those with whom I work in the villages, especially because many of the International NGOs hire only European or Americans at top Director positions.”

 Daniel Majok Gai, PESS Executive Director

 Daniel came to the United States in 2001 as a twenty-year-old refugee.
 At the age of six, he had escaped into the bush alone when a northern militia attacked his southern Sudanese village.
 He spent the next fourteen years in camps in Ethiopia and Kenya, having trekked hundreds of miles, first into Ethiopia, and then, when the “Lost Boys” were driven out of that region, to the Kakuma Refugee Camp in Kenya.
 Daniel received his high school certificate in Kakuma, where he learned under a tree, without pens or paper.
 Hear his story on NPR.

 Daniel graduated from the University of Colorado at Denver with a B.A. in Psychology, where he won the 2010 Rosa Park Diversity Student Award.
 Daniel became a United States citizen in 2007.
 As part of the PESS team traveling to Jonglei in 2008, Daniel was reunited with his father in the village of Pagook.
 In Pagook, Daniel met with the village elders to negotiate PESS’s third school site (Tong Pagook Primary) and assisted with the PESS teacher training and financial literacy programs.
 In 2011, Daniel was appointed PESS South Sudan Director, and moved back to Jonglei to work on the ground developing and implementing PESS’s leadership and educational programs.